In this vignette we show how to use WHAM for general simulation

 then

-the optimized values will be used mod$simulate
+the optimized values will be used by mod$simulate

 for